Families that have alcohol and mental health problems: a template for partnership working

 - Be implemented.
 Lastly, once the protocol is written, you must get it out to the relevant people, get them using it, measure its effectiveness and keep it up-to-date.
 This is no easy task and time and effort should be spend on getting this part of it right.
 After all there is no point in having a good protocol if no one uses it.

-- Guide 2: Families that have alcohol and mental health problems: a template for partnership working - full text in English (3.4mb PDF file)
+- Families that have alcohol and mental health problems: a template for partnership working

-- Guide 2: Families that have alcohol and mental health problems: a template for partnership working - full text in Welsh (482kb PDF file)
+- Families that have alcohol and mental health problems: a template for partnership working (Welsh)

 Other SCIE resources on families with parental mental ill health or drug and alcohol abuse that may interest you include: